Kellswork/agirl.codes/posts/sort-nextjs-blog-posts-by-date.md

 Recently, I added a new article to my blog and quickly realised the blog post list was sorted alphabetically.
 I wanted the blog posts with the most recent date at the top instead of having the post sorted alphabetically.
 In this article, I share how to sort your blog posts by the most recent date.

 ### Convert the date string to a date object

-To sort the blog post by date, convert the date string variable to a Date Object.
+To sort the blog post by date, we need to convert the date string variable to a Date Object.
-You can use **Luxon** to convert the date string into a Date object.
-Luxon is an npm library that simplifies working with dates and times in JavaScript.

 Every blog post has a date string included in the post’s Front Matter.

-To sort the blog post by date, we need to convert the date string variable to a Date Object.

 Manually writing code that converts a date string to a Javascript Date object can be difficult and time-consuming, I used **Luxon** to simplify the process.